Kottagudi River

-It acts as the main water source and used for drinking in nearby villages and towns like Bodinayakanur, Durairajapuram etc. FlashFloods in this river has been reported during rainy season.
+It acts as the main water source and used for drinking in nearby villages and towns like Bodinayakanur, Durairajapuram etc. Flash floods in this river has been reported during rainy season.

 The first water supply scheme was executed in 1944 and another in 1988 across this river.
 Currently, the total quantity of water supplied from the river is about 7.13 MLD, which translates to 90 litres per capita per day (LPCD).
 Government have proposed to build a new check dam in order to facilitate the water supply.

 There is a check dam already available in Naripatti village.